Important information on Long COVID in the professional context

 In some cases of Long COVID, it can also make sense to apply for a compensation for incapacity early on.
 This aims at supporting pupils, college students, or trainees with a disability or chronic constrains by means of appropriate assistance.
 You can directly ask at the respective educational institution as to how exactly should such a request be made.
 In most of the cases, the health impairment and its consequences have to be proven by evidence, for example, by a medical certificate.
 College students can also obtain information about consulting services for a compensation for incapacity directly using the search function of the Studierendenwerk.

 For children, who are looked after in day-care facilities, pupils, as well as college students also: If you were infected by the Corona virus in a care facility or in the school, this can be an insured event of statutory accident insurance.
-The accident insurance companies are the appropriate contact partner in these cases.
+The accident insurance companies are the right contact partner in these cases.

-Last update: October 2023
+Last update: July 2024

 We cannot say at present, how much of the working population will be affected by Long COVID in the future.
 Health insurance companies and accident insurance agencies have already analysed how many of their insured persons are absent from their workplace due to Long COVID in 2020.
 However, researchers speculate that the estimated number of unreported long haulers is far higher.
 It follows that an accurate prognosis of the future absences from work due to Long COVID is not yet possible.
 The prognosis also depends on how the Corona virus SARS-CoV-2 develops further.
 Apart from that, the prognosis shall be influenced by the future treatment options of COVID-19 and Long COVID.